-Figure 3 shows a 2-dimensional scatter plot after an Isomap projection for the KSC hyperspectral dataset, respectively.
+Figure 4 shows a 2-dimensional scatter plot after an ISOMAP projection for the KSC hyperspectral dataset, respectively.
 Similar spectral classes such as the lowland marsh grasses (Swamp, Hardwood Swamp, Graminoid Marsh, and Spartina Marsh) and the upland woodlands (Cabbage Palm Hammock, and Broad Leaf/Oak Hammock upland trees) are clustered on the manifold.
 Classes within the groups are difficult to separate because signatures are mixed and often exhibit only subtle differences.

-Figures 4, 5, and 6 depict pixel coordinate representations after the iterative MAFE-UR, SNE, and SSNE 2-dimensional projections, respectively.
-As illustrated from the embedding visualizations, both SSNE and MAFE proceed to map similar pixels onto closer coordinates forming tighter clusters that are disjoint.
+Figures 5, 6, and 7 depict pixel coordinate representations after the iterative MAFE-UR, SNE, and SSNE 2-dimensional projections, respectively.
+As illustrated from the embedding visualizations, both SSNE and MAFE map similar pixels onto coordinates with similar values, forming tighter disjoint clusters.
 The disjoint nature of embeddings is attributed to the spatial information that is captured by the dual spatial-spectral kernel function.